Srishti19111999/FitShot/README.md

 ## Use Instructions
 Run the flasktry.py file by double clicking on the file or by typing flasktry.py on terminal.
 On the terminal you will find the port number on which it is running.
-On the browser type "http://localhost:'portno'" .. (port no is most of time 5000) and run it.
-The site will be loaded and On the main page, you can check out various shirts and pants from the navbar.
+On the browser type "http://localhost:'portno'" .. (port no is most of time '5000') and run it.
+The site will be loaded and On the main page, you can check out various shirts and pants from the navbar. <br><br>
-By Clicking 'Predict' you will get options to select various shirts and pants to try on.After that on clicking "TRY" button, it will show you the result with the selected shirt and pant.
+By Clicking 'Predict' you will get options to select various shirts and pants to try on.After that on clicking "TRY" button, it will show you the result with the selected shirt and pant.<br>
 By Clicking on "Get Measurement" you will be able to get your body measurements done through image processing and edge detection.
 Once successfully processed, the 2d measurements will begin to appear on the user’s window

 ## Installation